What is an Educational, Guidance, School, or Vocational Counselor?

 In the United States, there were 291,700 jobs for Educational, Guidance, School, or Vocational Counselor in 2016.
 New jobs are being produced at a rate of 12.6% which is above the national average.
 The Bureau of Labor Statistics predicts 36,700 new jobs for Educational, Guidance, School, or Vocational Counselor by 2026.
-Due to new job openings and attrition, there will be an average of 35,300 job openings in this field each year.
+There will be an estimated 35,300 positions for Educational or Vocational Counselor per year.

 The states with the most job growth for Educational or Vocational Counselor are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Alaska, Maine, or Vermont.
 These states have the worst job growth for this type of profession.